Bylaws

 ARTICLE 4: REGISTERED OFFICE

-Section 4.1 The principal office for the transaction of business of the Society shall be located in the State of California or at such place as the Board of Directors designate.
+Section 4.1 The principal office for the transaction of business of the Society shall be located in the State of California or at such place as the Board of Directors designates.

 Section 4.2 The Society may have such other offices as the Board of Directors may direct.